ChainLynxRobotics/LHS-Connect/README.md

 # LHS Connect

-Quick links, Bell Schedule, Club list, and more!
+> Quick links, Bell Schedule, Club list, and more!
 All in one easy-to-use student hub for Lincoln High School in Seattle.

-## Services

 - Quick Links to popular pages
 - Bulletin Board